muell16/domibusConnector/domibusConnector/src/site/markdown/installation/tomcat_deploy.md

 For further information consult the tomcat documentation: [https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Defining_a_context](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Defining_a_context)

+### Tested Tomcat Version

+The deployment has been tested on following tomcat versions:

+ * Apache Tomcat/8.5.23 on Windows 7

 ### Step-by-Step

 Copy the domibusConnectorTomcatStarter.war file to a location where the application server can read it.
 But **NOT** in the